-Based on the explanation of the two Islamic FX swap structures above, it is possible to summarise that most of the swap products that comply with Shariah have similar objectives as their conventional counterparts.
-Nevertheless, what is more important is that the means to achieve the stated objective complies with Shariah principles.
+Based on the explanation of the two Islamic FX swap structures above, it is possible to summarise that most of the swap products that comply with Shariah have similar objective as their conventional counterpart.
+Nevertheless, what is more important is that the means to achieve the stated objective Shariah principles.
 In Islam, making a comparison by only looking at the name alone is not sufficient.
-More importantly it is necessary to evaluate the structure and its essence based on the underlying contract used and the Shariah principles adopted.
-This is in line with the following Fiqh maxim:
+More importantly is to evaluate the structure and its essence based on the underlying contract used and Shariah principles adopted.
+This is in line with the following Figh maxim:

 "Comparison with the same should not be based on the name alone".
+11

-The above maxim is also consistent with another maxim taken from the Majallah al-Ahkam al-'Adliyyah (the Civil Code of the Ottoman Empire).
+The above maxim is also consistent with another maxim taken from the Majallah al-Ahkam al-'Adlivvah (the Civil Code of the Ottoman Empire)12.
 Clause 3 of the Majallah provides that:

-"The real reason of contracts is for the objectives and not the literal wordings"
+"The real reason of contracts is for the objectives and not for the literal wordings"

-Thus, the following sections identify several potential Shariah issues that need to be addressed particularly in structuring and executing the Islamic swap.
-This is paramount to ensure this product is free from elements that are not in congruent with the spirit and objectives of Shariah.
+Thus, the following sections identify several potential Shariah issues that need to be addressed particularly in structuring and executing Islamic swap.
+This is paramount to ensure this product is free from elements that are not in congruent with the spirit and objective of Shariah.